Why Every Home Cook Needs a Dutch Oven

 When you’re cooking a stew or a thick soup like a chowder on the stovetop, you want a pan that heats evenly so there are no hot or cool spots and the food cooks evenly.
 To test that, we use a thermal camera to scan the bottom of the pan to make sure that the entire surface heats evenly.
 About half rise to the occasion, including the Cuisinart featured below, which is nicely priced.

 Our simmering test, during which we assess how well a pot can hold tomato sauce at a low simmer, proves to be a challenge for some models.
 Our lowest-rated model, the Tramontina, earns a Poor rating on this test because it didn’t heat the sauce evenly.
 None of the pots ace this test, and only one model, the Anolon Vesta featured below, earns a rating of Very Good.
 However, it’s a bit tricky to clean, which hurt its Overall Score.

 Best Dutch Oven for Baking

-In this test we bake loaves of white bread made from frozen dough.
-(At home, you may prefer to make your own dough, but we use store-bought for the sake of consistency.)
+In this test, we bake loaves of white bread made from frozen dough.
+(You may prefer to make your own dough, but we use store-bought for the sake of consistency.)
 The best breads from our tests have a crusty exterior and are nice and soft inside.
 The worst have a dense, heavy texture.
-We got impressive results from half of the Dutch ovens, including the Vremi baking champ below, which earns an Excellent rating.
+We got impressive results from half of the Dutch ovens, including the Merten & Storck baking champ below, which earns an Excellent rating.

-All but one of the Dutch ovens are able to quickly heat 4 quarts of room-temperature water to a near-boil, earning scores of Very Good to Excellent on this test.
+All of the Dutch ovens are able to quickly heat 4 quarts of room-temperature water to a near-boil, earning scores of Very Good to Excellent on this test.
 The best heat water in less than 10 minutes, but even the slowest accomplish it in 12.
 So you can skip getting out a pasta pot and use a Dutch oven instead.
-The Ayesha Curry model below is one of the top performers in this test, and one of the easiest to clean.
+The Le Creuset model below is one of the top performers in this test, and one of the easiest to clean.

 How CR Tests Cookware